CanadianBaconeer/yt-neuter/README.md

-# Aggressive YouTube uBlock filter list
+# (Slightly less) Aggressive YouTube uBlock filter list

 Originally on a [gist](https://gist.github.com/mchangrh/a51e72bb36a492bfda37a6a9fa537f22) but ported over to better track new elements to block